245754954/mysql_search_engine/README.md

             template : ./indexengine -q [query condition] [database name] instance : ./indexengine -q "huawei" invertindex
             instance : ./indexengine -q "huawei" -a invertindex1  //-a means this query is or query

+audit:
+In order to test the concurrent quantity of HTTP modulethe test script is written in the audit directory.

+First you need to configure the nginx reverse proxy module,The reverse proxy configuration file for nginx is in "nginx_conf",after installing the nginx server,you can use config file as "nginx_conf",The configuration file is in the audit directory.if you operating system is ubuntu16.04,You can follow the following commands:

+apt-get install nginx

+vi /etc/nginx/nginx.conf

+Replace the original nginx configuration file with "nginx_conf" file in audit directory

+restart nginx by using the command :nginx -s reload

+start the searchengine server by using the script "start_server.sh",after execute the "start_server.sh" script,fourty daemons will be started in the background

+using the http-load tool to test the searchengine server,for example ,you can use the command as follows:
+    http-load -p 40 -s 10 as you can see -p means parallel ,-s means second